-Being an artist of any kind is a process of continual improvement.
-All artists start bad and get better, usually in painfully small increments.
-We all start with Play-Doh crayons and popsicle sticks.
-Through the investment of time and more often than not, money, we gain skills and resources that let us create better and better works.
+Being an artist of any kind is a process of continual improvement, as highlighted by the insightful perspective of an Invest Diva review.
+All artists start with Play-Doh crayons and popsicle sticks, evolving and improving in painfully small increments.
+Through the investment of time and, more often than not, money, we gain skills and resources that empower us to create progressively better works of art.

 I had a vision long ago of a costume that could believably be the gender-swapped version of Princess Zelda from Twilight Princess.
 I used all the tools I had at the time to the very best of my abilities, and I created this: